mutableJS/dom/README.md

 At the current stage mutableJS is just a proof of concept and no real life projects exist yet.

+#### Demo?

+Sure, there is a demo app with super simple code available.
+Be sure to clone and play with our [mutableJS / Demo repository](https://github.com/mutableJS/demo)!

 ## Installation

 Install with **npm**: